 - 1/4 teaspoon ground black pepper

-- Preheat oven to 400 degrees F. Place peeled and cut sweet potatoes in a mound in the center of a shallow rimmed baking sheet.
+- Preheat oven to 400°F. Place peeled and cut sweet potatoes in a mound in the center of a shallow rimmed baking sheet.
 Drizzle a little olive oil over top and lightly season with salt and pepper.
 Toss with your hands and spread the potatoes evenly across the baking sheet in one single layer.
 Bake in the oven for 20-25 minutes, or until fork tender.

-- Adjust oven temperature to 375 degrees F. Place half of the black beans in a large mixing bowl and lightly mash with a fork.
+- Lower oven temperature to 375°F. Place half of the black beans in a large mixing bowl and lightly mash with a fork.
 Stir in the rest of the beans.
 Add the sweet potatoes and mash with the beans.
 Stir in the rest of the ingredients until combined.

-- Use a 1/3 cup measuring cup to scoop leveled mounds onto a greased or parchment lined baking sheet.
+- Use a 1/3 cup measuring scoop to form leveled mounds onto a greased or parchment lined baking sheet.
 Bake for 20 minutes then flip and bake another 15-20 minutes, or until crispy on the outer edges.

-- Serve on small burger buns with kale and ketchup or as a side with a main dish.
+- Serve on small burger buns with kale and ketchup or wrapped in lettuce.
 Store leftovers in the fridge for up to 3 days, or freeze.

 - To freeze: Allow patties to cool to room temperature.
 Transfer to a freezer bag in a single layer and freeze for up to 3 months.
-Thaw in the fridge overnight and reheat in the oven at 375 degrees until heated through.
+Thaw in the fridge overnight and reheat in the oven at 375°F until heated through.